awsdocs/amazon-sagemaker-developer-guide/doc_source/howitworks-create-ws.md

 # Create a Notebook Instance<a name="howitworks-create-ws"></a>

-An *Amazon SageMaker notebook instance* is a fully managed ML compute instance running the Jupyter Notebook App\.
+An *Amazon SageMaker notebook instance* is a ML compute instance running the Jupyter Notebook App\.
 Amazon SageMaker manages creating the instance and related resources\.
 Use Jupyter notebooks in your notebook instance to prepare and process data, write code to train models, deploy models to Amazon SageMaker hosting, and test or validate your models\.

 To create a notebook instance, use either the Amazon SageMaker console or the [  `CreateNotebookInstance`](https://docs.aws.amazon.com/sagemaker/latest/APIReference/API_CreateNotebookInstance.html) API\.